splch/slc.is/content/_index.md

 ---
-title: Home
+title: Welcome to my site
 ---

-# Welcome to my site!

 I'm a student and software engineer.
 When I'm not busy engineering away at my computer, I'll be researching quantum with <abbr title="International Business Machines">IBM</abbr> Quantum or playing guitar.